[INSERT YOUR IDEA HERE]

 roger_hunter

 Roger Hunter is the Project Manager for the National Aeronautics and Space Administration’s Kepler Mission.
-Hunter graduated in 1978 with a Bachelor of Science in Mathematics.
+He graduated in 1978 with a Bachelor of Science in Mathematics.
 He also holds degrees from the US Air Force Institute of Technology and the US Air Force School of Advanced Airpower Studies.
-Hunter acts as Chief Architect for the collaborative NASA and Defense Advanced Research Projects Agency PHOENIX mission.
-Prior to joining NASA, Roger was with the Boeing Company as a Site Program Manager in Colorado Springs.
+He acts as Chief Architect for the collaborative NASA and Defense Advanced Research Projects Agency PHOENIX mission.
+Before joining NASA, Roger was with the Boeing Company as a Site Program Manager in Colorado Springs.
 He directed the efforts of over 250 Boeing engineers and technicians in support of several Department of Defense and US Air Force space systems.
-Before his career led him to the Boeing Company, Hunter served as an officer in the US Air Force, and retired after 22 years of service.
+Before his career led him to the Boeing Company, he served as an officer in the US Air Force and retired after 22 years of service.
+In his talk, he walks through NASA’s exploration of space to find a life-bearing planet outside our solar system.

 Francys Johnson